BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/forces.md

 body.applyForce(new BABYLON.Vector3(100, 0, 0), new BABYLON.Vector3(0, 0, 0), 0);
 ```

+If no index is applied, the force/impulse is applied to all instances.

 ## Difference between a force and an impulse

 A force is a continuous effect that is applied to an object over time, which can change the object's velocity or direction of motion.
 For example, a force could be used to simulate gravity, wind resistance, or a player pushing an object.